Value Insights Value Insights Value Insights Value Insights

 Looking at the advanced courses and materials, I faced the same situation.
 Different practices are mentioned and stressed in different modules, but no actual guidance or details.

 If you remember ITIL 3, we had clear process maps for each process.
-Those were quite valuable to most organizations, as they acted as a common baselines for individual process definitions.
+Those were quite valuable to most organizations, as they acted as a common baseline for individual process definitions.
 They were industry standards and well acknowledged representations of best practices.

 Now, with ITIL 4, we have much more flexibility.
-We are free to design our own value streams, allowing us to fully concentrate on the customer / consumer value they are supposed facilitate.
+We are free to design our own value streams, allowing us to fully concentrate on the customer / consumer value they are supposed to facilitate.
 But too much flexibility can be a challenge as well, especially, if an organization does not have too much routine in defining processes and practices.

 Why do you need the Practice Guides?

-1. They give you a concise and practical overview for all ITIL 4 Practices (you have one PDF per practice)
+1. They give you a concise and practical overview for all ITIL 4 Practices

 2. They are the best starting point when you look into implementing ITIL 4 and have no idea where to start